 In this section we turn over to planar environments modelled by (a set of) simple polygons.
 We assume that a set of simple polygons P_i for i = 1, ..., k is given.
 Two polygons do neither intersect nor touch each other.
-The number of polygons is finite, any circle of fixed radius contains only finitely many obstacles P_i .
+The number of polygons is finite in the sense that any circle of fixed radius contains only finitely many obstacles P_i .